javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 # Numbers

-All numbers in JavaScript are stored in 64-bit format [IEEE-754](http://en.wikipedia.org/wiki/IEEE_754-1985) also known as "double precision".
+All numbers in JavaScript are stored in 64-bit format [IEEE-754](http://en.wikipedia.org/wiki/IEEE_754-1985), also known as "double precision".

-Let's recap what we know about them and add a little bit more.
+Let's recap and expand upon what we currently know about them.

 ## More ways to write a number

-Imagine, we need to write a billion.
+Imagine we need to write 1 billion.
 The obvious way is:

 ```js
 let billion = 1000000000;
 ```

-But in real life we usually dislike writing many zeroes.
-It's easy to mistype.
-Also we are lazy.
-We will usually write something like `"1bn"` for a billion or `"7.3bn"` for 7 billions 300 millions.
-The similar is true for other big numbers.
+But in real life we usually avoid writing the full number as it's easy to mistype.
+Also, we are lazy.
+We will usually write something like `"1bn"` for a billion or `"7.3bn"` for 7 billion 300 million.
+The same is true for most large numbers.

-In JavaScript, we can do almost the same by appending the letter `"e"` to the number and specifying the zeroes count:
+In JavaScript, we shorten a number by appending the letter `"e"` to the number and specifying the zeroes count:

 ```js run
 let billion = 1e9;  // 1 billion, literally: 1 and 9 zeroes